microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 * https://github.com/microsoft/DirectXShaderCompiler/issues/4340
 * https://github.com/microsoft/DirectXShaderCompiler/issues/4706

-In the first issue, a user defined data type's methods are basically unusable if the data type is placed in a `ConstantBuffer`.
+In the first issue, a user defined data type's functions are basically unusable if the data type is placed in a `ConstantBuffer`.
 This results from the `ConstantBuffer` access returning `const &` objects.